 BERNADETTE DEVILAT LOUSTALOT

-Bernadette is PhD in Architectural Design from the Bartlett School of Architecture, University College London (UCL), practising architect and Master in Architecture by the Pontifical Catholic University of Chile (PUC).
-She has teaching experience at those universities.
+Bernadette, also known as Bernardita, is co-founder of DLA and Assistant Professor at the Department of Architecture and the Built Environment, part of the Architecture, Culture & Tectonics Research group.
+She has a PhD in Architectural Design from the Bartlett School of Architecture, University College London (UCL), a Master in Architecture and an Architectural degree from the Pontifical Catholic University of Chile, with teaching experience at those universities.

-Her research includes novel ways of improving heritage intervention of seismic-prone settlements, which started after the 2005 earthquake in Tarapacá, Chile, when she co-founded the Tarapacá Project, building a Community Library; as a prototype.
-She developed housing strategies via her MArch studies, contributing to her work at the Heritage Reconstruction Programme of the Ministry of Housing and Urban Development after the 2010 earthquake in Chile.
-In her PhD thesis She introduced advanced recording technologies to this subject and continued with research projects in Chile and India.
+Her research includes novel ways of improving heritage intervention in seismic-prone settlements, which started after the 2005 earthquake in Tarapacá, Chile, when she co-founded the Tarapacá Project, building a Community Library; as a prototype.
+She developed housing strategies via her MA, contributing to her work at the Heritage Reconstruction Programme of the Ministry of Housing and Urban Development after the 2010 earthquake in Chile.
+In her PhD studies, she created inventive uses of technologies in response to the constant risk of destruction for three heritage areas in Chile affected by high-magnitude earthquakes in 2005 and 2010.
+Using terrestrial 3D laser scanning (LiDAR) and questionnaires, she introduced an in-depth understanding of contextual information—social, spatial and architectural—to improve post-earthquake recovery and resilience, and developed alternative re-construction design strategies.

-Bernardita es Doctora en Diseño Arquitectónico de la Bartlett School of Architecture, University College London (UCL), Arquitecta y Magíster en Arquitectura de la Pontificia Universidad Católica de Chile, con experiencia haciendo clases en dichas universidades.
+Bernardita, también conocida como Bernadette, es cofundadora de DLA y Profesora Asistente en el Departmento de Arquitectura y Medio Ambiente construido de la Universidad de Nottingham, parte del grupo de investigación: Arquitectura, Cultura & Tectónica.
+Es Doctora en Diseño Arquitectónico de la Bartlett School of Architecture, University College London (UCL), Arquitecta y Magíster en Arquitectura de la Pontificia Universidad Católica de Chile, con experiencia haciendo clases en dichas universidades.

-Su investigación incluye nuevas formas de mejorar la intervención patrimonial de áreas en riesgo de terremotos, que partió luego del terremoto de 2005 en Chile, cuando co-fundó el Proyecto Tarapacá.
-Colaboró con colegas y habitantes del lugar para construir un prototipo de re-construcción utilizado como una Biblioteca para la comunidad; y desarrolló estrategias para la vivienda en sus estudios de Magister.
+Su investigación incluye nuevas formas de mejorar la intervención patrimonial de áreas en riesgo de terremotos, que partió luego del terremoto de 2005 en Chile, cuando cofundó el Proyecto Tarapacá.
+Colaboró con colegas y habitantes del lugar para construir un prototipo de re-construcción utilizado como una biblioteca para la comunidad, y desarrolló estrategias para la vivienda en sus estudios de magíster.
 Aplicó su propuesta en zonas patrimoniales similares después del terremoto de 2010 en Chile durante su trabajo en el Programa de Reconstrucción Patrimonial en el Ministerio de Vivienda y Urbanismo.
-Introdujo tecnologías de registro avanzadas a este tema durante sus estudios de doctorado.
-Dr Devilat es también co-fundadora de DLA Scan Architectural Studio.
+En sus estudios de doctorado, creó usos innovadores de la tecnología en respuesta al constante riesgo de destrucción en tres zonas patrimoniales de Chile afectadas por los terremotos de 2005 y 2010.
+Usando escáner láser 3D terrestre (LiDAR) y cuestionarios, introdujo un entendimiento profundo del contexto —social, espacial y arquitectónico — para mejorar la recuperación y resiliencia posterremoto y desarrolló estrategias de diseño alternativas para la re-construcción.

 BUILT Projects